AstraExt/astra-monitor/README.md

 # Overview

 Astra Monitor is a cutting-edge, fully customizable, and performance-focused monitoring extension for GNOME's top bar.
-It's an all-in-one solution for those seeking to keep a close eye on their system's performance metrics like CPU, GPU, RAM, disk usage, network statistics, and sensor readings.
+It's an all-in-one solution for those seeking to keep a close eye on their system's performance metrics, like CPU, GPU, RAM, disk usage, network statistics, and sensor readings.
 Currently in its early stages of development, Astra Monitor is constantly evolving with an eye towards future enhancements and additional features.

 ### Key Features:
 - **Comprehensive Monitoring:** Track a wide array of system resources.
-Apart from the wide variety of resources to monitor in the top header bar, inside the menus you can find even more detailed information just hovering over the resource you want to know more about.
+Apart from the wide variety of resources to monitor in the top header bar, inside the menus you can find even more detailed information just by hovering over the resource you want to know more about.
 - **Customizable Interface:** Tailor the monitoring experience to suit your preferences.
 Choose what resources to monitor and how to display them.
 A lot of customization options are available.
 - **Optimized Performance:** Designed to be lightweight and efficient.
 Resources are only queried when needed.
 No polling.
 No wasted resources.
 Hidden components are not queried nor rendered.
 - **Effortless Real-Time Updates:** Changes made in the preferences panel are applied instantly, with no need to restart the extension or GNOME Shell.
 This feature ensures a seamless and interruption-free user experience, allowing for on-the-fly customization and monitoring adjustments.